Zianon Pazniak: 1994 presidential election

 In 1994, he participated in the 1994 election as the Belarusian Popular Front nominee, gaining 13.1 percent of the vote.
 Pazniak's candidacy was supported by the famous Belarusian writer Vasil Bykaŭ and a number of representatives of the Belarusian scientific community.

-The CSCE, in their report on the election, stated that Pazniak was the strongest advocate for free-market economics and Belarusian cultural and linguistic domination.
+The CSCE, in their report on the election, stated that Pazniak was the strongest advocate for free-market economics and the supremacy of Belarusian cultural and language over Russian.
 He rejected any entente with Russia, which led many to accuse him of being too nationalistic.
-His opponents in the race turned on Pazniak as they alleged he was an extremist, and all accused him of wanting to take the country into uncharted waters.
+His opponents quickly accused him of being an extremist who sought to steer the country into uncharted political waters.
 The minority Russian speakers feared Belarusianization, which made Lukashenko seem like the best of alternatives.
-At the end of the 1994 campaign, he tried to dilute his past statements to seem more central, and in a position paper, wrote to non-Belarusians to calm them about his policies.
+At the end of the 1994 campaign, Pazniak attempted to moderate his image, publishing position paper in which he wrote to non-Belarusians to calm them about his policies.
 In the newspaper of "Sovetskaya Belorussia" on 16 June he detailed his more moderated plans: a creation of a market economy, healthcare for vulnerable people, and an independent, neutral, and nuclear-free state.
 He continued his opposition of Belarus joining CSTO and was against any form of union with Russia.

 On 23 June the results of the first round of voting were released, with Pazniak receiving 12.82% of the vote, which was seen as an unexpected defeat for the current administration.
-In previous public opinion polls, he had received a similar percentage at 11.6%.
+In opinion polls prior to the election, he had received a similar percentage at 11.6%.
 The highest areas he got support from were the Grodno region with 21.21% of the vote and Minsk, where he received 20.98% of the vote.
 He received majority support in the major cities of Maladzyechna and Lida.
 He received little support in the Gomel region with 6.33% of the vote and in the Mogilev region with 4.68%.
 On 10 July, the second round was released, with the turnout being 10% lower.
 Since it was a two-round system and he was not part of the top two vote-getters, Vyacheslav Kebich faced Lukashenko with 14.17% of the vote to the former and 80.34% to the latter.

-He later continued to comment on the election on the anniversary of it, stating that the results were due to the influence of Russia and the FSB and that both Kebich and Lukashenko were Russian agents who prevented him from coming to power.
-He stated it was actually him who went to the second round - Not Kebich - and that he had won 22% of the votes in the first round.
-Alyaksandr Milinkevich commented later that he did not vote for Pazniak as he stated he was too nationally orientated for people to vote for, and Valery Karbalevich stated that Pazniak could not expand to a wider space of being moderate.
+Pazniak later commented on the election's anniversary, alleging that the true results were falsified due to the influence of Russia and the FSB.
+He claimed that he had actually advanced to the second round - not Kebich - with 22% of the vote, and asserted that both Lukashenko and Kebich were Russian agents who prevented him from gaining power.
+Political figures later commented on his loss: for example, Alyaksandr Milinkevich stated he did not vote for Pazniak, finding him "too nationally orientated", while Valery Karbalevich argued Pazniak failed to broaden his appeal to moderate voters.